hrawp/streaming-06-aaron/README.md

 ---

-## Task 2.
-Manage Local Project Virtual Environment
+## Manage Local Project Virtual Environment

 Open your project in VS Code and use the commands for your operating system to: